It Must Have Been Love: Shirley Clamp version

+Kathleen Edwards version

+In 2013, Canadian singer/songwriter Kathleen Edwards released a cover version of this song as a single.

 Megan McKenna version

 In 2019, English singer Megan McKenna covered "It Must Have Been Love" as the first winner of The X Factor: Celebrity.
 Following the announcement that she had won, her version of the song was released on 30 November.